Special Educational Needs (SEND)

 Please click on the link below to visit the St Albans Plus website which details courses, training and support for parents, young people and families.

 Here at the Abbey Primary School we take great pride in being an inclusive school, catering for all the varying needs of our children.
 To this end we have invested considerable time and resources into supporting children at both ends of the spectrum.

-The Special Educational Needs Coordinator (SENCO) is Mrs Laura Yeldham.
-She is a fully qualified teacher and has been the SENCO at Abbey Primary School since the start of term.
-Mrs Yeldham works onsite on a Monday and, in addition, after October half term 2016 will also work on a Tuesday morning.
-If you have any queries, she can be contacted via email SENCO@abbey.herts.sch.uk or by phoning the school on 01727 851802 and she will return your call/email during her working days at her earliest convenience.
+The Special Educational Needs Coordinator (SENCO) is Mrs Crisp.
+She is a fully qualified teacher and.
+Mrs Crisp works onsite on a Monday and Tuesday, If you have any queries, she can be contacted via email SENCO@abbey.herts.sch.uk or by phoning the school on 01727 851802 and she will return your call/email during her working days at her earliest convenience.